FrizzleFur/AwesomeTools/MMProductivityTools.md

 4. [GitUp](https://github.com/git-up/GitUp) The Git interface you've been missing all your life has finally arrived.
 5. [Trailer](https://ptsochantaris.github.io/trailer/) Trailer:Never miss a comment again.
 Track pull requests and issues across repositories, directly in your Notification Center or on any device.
 6. [Zenhub](https://www.zenhub.com/) Agile project management with Github~ 炒鸡好用👌
+7. [Gitscout](https://gitscout.com/)Gitscout is a beautiful GitHub Issues experience for macOS

 ##### Xcode